-The Specialty Amputee Program at The Ohio State University Medical Center meets your physical and emotional needs resulting from loss of limb due to accident, illness, birth defect or cancer.
+The Specialty Amputee Program at The Ohio State University Wexner Medical Center meets your physical and emotional needs resulting from loss of limb due to accident, illness, birth defect or cancer.
 Our care program prepares you for an artificial limb (prosthesis) and helps you learn skills for the greatest level of independence and quality of life.

 We provide you with comprehensive care and rehabilitation following loss of a lower or upper limb: